uson1x/swift-style-guide/README.md

  * 4 spaces for Tabs.
  * End files with a newline.
- * Make liberal use of vertical whitespace to divide code into logical chunks.
+ * Maximum one whitespace line between logical chunks of code.
+If it's tempting to add more whitespace lines, consider breaking the code down to multiple methods instead.
  * Don’t leave trailing whitespace.
    * Not even leading indentation on blank lines.
  * All functions should be at least one empty line apart each other.